proxmox/ceph/ceph/doc/rados/operations/user-management.rst

 Limitations
 ===========

 The ``cephx`` protocol authenticates Ceph clients and servers to each other.
-It is not intended to handle authentication of human users or application programs run on their behalf.
-If that effect is required to handle your access control needs, you must have another mechanism, which is likely to be specific to the front end used to access the Ceph object store.
-This other mechanism has the role of ensuring that only acceptable users and programs are able to run on the machine that Ceph will permit to access its object store.
+It is not intended to handle authentication of human users or application programs that are run on their behalf.
+If your access control needs require that kind of authentication, you will need to have some other mechanism, which is likely to be specific to the front end that is used to access the Ceph object store.
+This other mechanism would ensure that only acceptable users and programs are able to run on the machine that Ceph permits to access its object store.

-The keys used to authenticate Ceph clients and servers are typically stored in a plain text file with appropriate permissions in a trusted host.
+The keys used to authenticate Ceph clients and servers are typically stored in a plain text file on a trusted host.
+Appropriate permissions must be set on the plain text file.

 .. important:: Storing keys in plaintext files has security shortcomings, but they are difficult to avoid, given the basic authentication methods Ceph uses in the background.
-Those setting up Ceph systems should be aware of these shortcomings.
+Anyone setting up Ceph systems should be aware of these shortcomings.

-In particular, arbitrary user machines, especially portable machines, should not be configured to interact directly with Ceph, since that mode of use would require the storage of a plaintext authentication key on an insecure machine.
+In particular, user machines, especially portable machines, should not be configured to interact directly with Ceph, since that mode of use would require the storage of a plaintext authentication key on an insecure machine.
-Anyone  who stole that machine or obtained surreptitious access to it could obtain the key that will allow them to authenticate their own machines to Ceph.
+Anyone who stole that machine or obtained access to it could obtain a key that allows them to authenticate their own machines to Ceph.

-Rather than permitting potentially insecure machines to access a Ceph object store directly,  users should be required to sign in to a trusted machine in your environment using a method  that provides sufficient security for your purposes.
+Instead of permitting potentially insecure machines to access a Ceph object store directly, you should require users to sign in to a trusted machine in your environment, using a method that provides sufficient security for your purposes.
 That trusted machine will store the plaintext Ceph keys for the human users.
-A future version of Ceph may address these particular authentication issues more fully.
+A future version of Ceph might address these particular authentication issues more fully.

-At the moment, none of the Ceph authentication protocols provide secrecy for messages in transit.
-Thus, an eavesdropper on the wire can hear and understand all data sent between clients and servers in Ceph, even if it cannot create or alter them.
-Further, Ceph does not include options to encrypt user data in the object store.
-Users can hand-encrypt and store their own data in the Ceph object store, of course, but Ceph provides no features to perform object encryption itself.
-Those storing sensitive data in Ceph should consider encrypting their data before providing it  to the Ceph system.
+At present, none of the Ceph authentication protocols provide secrecy for messages in transit.
+As a result, an eavesdropper on the wire can hear and understand all data sent between clients and servers in Ceph, even if the eavesdropper cannot create or alter the data.
+Similarly, Ceph does not include options to encrypt user data in the object store.
+Users can, of course, hand-encrypt and store their own data in the Ceph object store, but Ceph itself provides no features to perform object encryption.
+Anyone storing sensitive data in Ceph should consider encrypting their data before providing it to the Ceph system.

 .. _Architecture - High Availability Authentication: ../../../architecture#high-availability-authentication